 Public Affairs Officer: This is Apollo Control at 60 hours, 3 minutes.
 At present time we're in the midst of a shift handover in Mission Control.
 Our Flight Director Phil Shaffer is coming on to replace Flight Director Pete Frank.
 The spacecraft communicator on the on coming shift will be astronaut Hank Hartsfield replacing astronaut Tony England.
 And at present time Apollo 16 is 32, 321 nautical miles [59,858 kilometres] from the Moon.
 Traveling at a speed of 3,492 feet [1,064 metres] per second.
 During this past shift the major activities for the crew included another activation and check out of the Lunar Module.
 At 53 hours, 28 minutes, Duke and Young transferred into the LM and switched over from Command Module power for that vehicle to the LMS.
 All power systems, activated communications equipment and completed some general housekeeping activities aboard the LM.
 They then returned to the Command Module and all three crewmen donned their pressure garment assemblies, less helmets and gloves, and Duke and Young re-entered the Lunar Module checking out the procedures that they'll use the day of the lunar landing for suiting up and ingressing the Lunar Module.
 Following this exercise Charlie Duke reported that they had some difficulties when John Young attempted to close one of the large restrain zippers on Duke's suit.
 And he said when the zipper - when they tried to get the zipper closed across the small of his back that Young had to exert quite a bit of force to get the zipper to close.
 Later Charlie Duke reported that although he was not concerned that the suit would be comfortable once pressurized, there was some concern that they might have difficulties getting the suit zipped up when he was wearing the liquid cooled garment.
 And this is normally worn under the suits during the EVA's.
 It was not worn after the exercise tonight and Duke suggested that it might be a wise idea to try the suit with the liquid cooled garment underneath to make sure that it would be possible to close the zipper.
 And he also raised the possibility of lengthening the suit using series of laces which were built into the suit.
 Now we advised him to leave the problem where it was for tonight and we're going to be looking at it both here in the Control Center and in the Engineering Support rooms in Building 45.
 Also among our crew systems people and determine what the next step should be.
 There seems to be no undue concern about the problem here.
 The feeling was that if the suit fit during the time that it was worn for the launch, that it would fit prior to the lunar landing and the EVA's.
 However, we will be looking into the problem in more detail and coming up with some recommendations for the crew following their rest period.
 Also on the list of activities during this shift the crew ran a check of the equipment which will be used in the Bistatic Radar experiment while in lunar orbit.
 Transmitting S-band and VHF signals which we'll receive the VHF signal as was received at Stanford as it will be during the actual experiment in lunar orbit allowing scientist there to calibrate equipment and to determine the precise frequencies that the spacecraft equipment will be operating on.
 And there were a number of items from the Skylab food which were included in the menu for tonight's dinner.
 The astronauts were evaluating this food both it's packaging and ease of preparation.
 They were taking motion pictures and still photos of the preparation and will be providing post flight detailed reports on how this operation went.
 John Young made the comment that there were very few casualties and no loss of life following the use of the Skylab food.
 He did comment that it took as he put it a lot longer than they had allowed for.
 I think the supposition here in the Control Center was that he was talking for about the documentation procedures, the filming and the still photography.
 And we had one minor problem in the chlorination of the drinking water supply.
 This is done in two steps.
 Chlorine is injected using a hypodermic type syringe and this device injects the chlorine through a needle and then through a diaphragm which then allows it to be inter-mixed with the drinking water.
 This is followed with an injection of buffer and Ken Mattingly reported some difficulty in injecting the chlorine and he said when he checked the process which holds the chlorine was broken and he also said that when he tried to inject the buffer that instead of buffer going in, water came out.
 Tony England, Capsule communicator on this shift recalled having a similar experience prelaunch when he was chlorinating the drink water in the spacecraft on the launch pad.
 And we very quickly remedied that situation with a recommendation from England that the nut which holds the process into the syringe be firmly up against the syringe to permit the process from separating from the needle and allowing water to come out rather than buffer to be injected in.
 Mattingly double checked his procedure and tried again and the second time around reported that everything went as planned with no problem.
 Also on this shift we crossed this mythical line known as the Lunar Sphere of Influence at which point we begin calculating our spacecraft velocities and altitudes with respect to the Lunar Module.
 Also at this point that theoretically the moon becomes the dominant force acting upon the spacecraft from a gravity point of view and the spacecraft begins to accelerate towards the Moon.
 At that point Apollo 16 was 178,673 nautical miles [330,902 kilometres] from Earth and 33,821 nautical miles [62,636 kilometres] from the Moon.
 That event occurred at 59 hours, 19 minutes, 45 seconds Ground Elapsed Time.
 At 59 hours, 23 minutes or a little less than one hour ago, actually about 50 minutes ago, we said good night to the crew and we've heard nothing from them since.
 They have an eight hour rest period scheduled.
 During that time we will take the air-to-ground line down.
 We'll be recording any conversations should we have unscheduled or unexpected conversation with the crew.
 We'll play that back following receipt.
 And we'll be giving periodic status reports.
 At 60 hours, 12 minutes this is Apollo Control, Houston.

-Public Affairs Officer: This is Apollo Control, Houston at 61 hours and 51 minutes into the mission.
-The crew of Apollo 16 continuing with their rest period as Apollo 16 continues oncourse toward lunar orbit.
-We presently show Apollo 16 at 28,605 nautical miles [52,976 kilometres] away from the Moon, velocity now reads 3,520 feet [1,073 metres] per second.
-Very little conversation on the Flight Director's loop in the Mission Operations Control Room.
-One of the items to be decided on this shift however, is the requirements for Midcourse Correction Number 4 prior to a lunar orbit insertion.
-If it is decided to do it, MCC4 will be a small maneuver.
-We are at 61 hours and 52 minutes Ground Elapsed Time and this is Apollo Control, Houston.
+Public Affairs Officer: This is Apollo Control, Houston; at 61 hours, 51 minutes into the mission.
+The crew of Apollo 16 continuing with their rest period as Apollo 16 continues on course toward lunar orbit.
+We presently show Apollo 16 at 28,605 nautical miles [52,976 kilometres] away from the Moon; velocity now reads 3,520 feet [1,073 metres] per second.
+Very little conversation over the Flight Director's loop in the Mission Operations Control Room.
+One of the items to be decided on this shift however, is the requirement for Midcourse Correction Number 4 prior to a Lunar Orbit Insertion.
+If it is decided to do it, MCC-4 will be a small maneuver.
+We're at 61 hours and 52 minutes Ground Elapsed Time and this is Apollo Control, Houston.

-Public Affairs Officer: This is Apollo Control, Houston at 63 hours, 52 minutes into the mission.
-We now show Apollo 16 at a distance of 24, 470 nautical miles [45,318 kilometres] from the Moon and traveling at a velocity of 3,567 feet [1,087 metres] per second.
-CapCom Hank Hartsfield has not spoken with the crew on this shift yet this morning, however, he will place the wake-up call and the wake-up call is now scheduled for a bit over three hours from this time.
+Public Affairs Officer: This is Apollo Control, Houston; at 63 hours, 52 minutes into the mission.
+We now show Apollo 16 at a distance of 24,470 nautical miles [45,318 kilometres] from the Moon and traveling at a velocity of 3,567 feet per second [1,087 metres/second].
+Our CapCom Hank Hartsfield has not spoken with the crew on this shift yet this morning.
+However, he will place the wake-up call and the wake-up call is now scheduled for a bit over three hours from this time.
 We're at 63 hours, 53 minutes and this is Apollo Control, Houston.

-Public Affairs Officer: This is Apollo Control, Houston, at 64 hours, 51 minutes into the mission.
-We now show the Apollo 16 spacecraft at 24,237 nautical miles [44,887 kilometres] away from the Moon.
+Public Affairs Officer: This is Apollo Control, Houston; at 64 hours, 51 minutes into the mission.
+We now show the Apollo 16 spacecraft at 24,237 [means 22,237] nautical miles [41,183 kilometres] away from the Moon.
 We've had no contact with the crew of Apollo 16 for the past hour nor do we expect contact with the crew for a bit more than two hours.
 Crew wake-up time is now two hours and eight minutes away.
 We'll stand by however, and continue to monitor our conversations within the Mission Control Center and the various displays.
-At 64 hours, 52 minutes Ground Elapsed Time this is Apollo Control, Houston.
+At 64 hours, 52 minutes Ground Elapsed Time; this is Apollo Control, Houston.

-Public Affairs Officer: This is Apollo Control, Houston, at 65 hours, 51 minutes into the mission.
-We now show Apollo 16 a distance of 20,195 nautical miles [37,401 kilometres] away from the Moon. and traveling now at a velocity of 3,626 feet [1,105 metres] per second.
+Public Affairs Officer: This is Apollo Control, Houston; at 65 hours, 51 minutes into the mission.
+We now show Apollo 16 at a distance of 20,195 nautical miles [37,401 kilometres] away from the Moon, and traveling now at a velocity of 3,626 feet [1,105 metres] per second.
 The crew of Apollo 16 can expect their wake-up call in a bit over an hour.
-Our down clock at Mission Control shows one hours, eight minutes remaining until time of wakeup.
-The flight plan for the up-coming day of the crew, is essentially unchanged, however, one item is still open, this being the decision on whether or not to do Midcourse Correction 4.
+Our countdown clock in Mission Control shows one hour, eight minutes remaining until time of wake-up.
+The Flight Plan for the up-coming day for the crew, is essentially unchanged, however, one item is still open, this being the decision on whether or not to do Midcourse Correction 4.
 We're at 65 hours, 52 minutes Ground Elapsed Time and this is Apollo Control, Houston.